 Camping, hiking, cross-country skiing, downhill skiing, snowmobiling, winter fishing, you name it.

-Distance: 139 km from Montreal (2 h)
+Distance?
+139 km from Montreal (2 h)